sidewalksndskeletons/gamescope-gui/README.md

 Click Generate, then Copy.

-Paste into Steam → Library → right-click game → Properties → General → Launch Options — or paste in a terminal.
+Paste into Steam → Library → right-click game → Properties → General → Launch Options — and paste there.